Estherjokodola/Skin_Cancer_Detection/README.md

 # Skin_Cancer_Detection
-This projects aims to take an image of a skin affected area and predict if based on that image, a skin cancer is present.
+This projects aims to take an image of a skin affected area and predict if based on that image, skin cancer is present.